Hotell/fluentui/packages/react-menu/BUNDLE-BENCH.md

 ## Package(react-menu) Bundles

-Following table shows file sizes of rolluped(bundled) and minified library files with various compilers.
+Following table shows file sizes of rolluped(bundled) and minified library files with various compilers/bundlers.

+> NOTE:
+> webpack library bundling is [experimental](https://github.com/webpack/webpack/issues/2933#issuecomment-774253975) and turns out the produced snapshot will not work (Only Rollup complained that something is wrong)

 ```
 ┌───────────────────────┬───────┬─────────────┬─────────────┐